doableware/djongo/docs/docs/api-reference.md

 ## The Embedded Model

-SQL prevents the usage of embedded objects in your models without serialization. <b>Not anymore.</b> With mongoDB as your django backend, embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding) into mongoDB
+SQL prevents the usage of embedded objects in your models without serialization.
+With MongoDB as your Django backend, embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding) into MongoDB

 Define the model to embed into parent model, like any Django model: